mikkelhegn/developer/content/cloud/custom-fermyon-subdomain.md

 - [Validate Custom Fermyon Subdomain Name](#validate-custom-fermyon-subdomain-name)
 - [Next Steps](#next-steps)

 Every Spin application running on Fermyon Cloud receives a domain name that has the following format: `<your-App-Name-randomlyAssignedString>.fermyon.app`.
 For a more easily recognizable domain name, you may want to change your Spin application's domain name from `slats-the-cat-o7jecuug.fermyon.app` to `slatsthecat.fermyon.app`.

-Custom Fermyon subdomain names allow you to rename the `<your-App-Name-randomyAssignedString>` subdomain.
-This custom Fermyon subdomain will be combined with the `.fermyon.app` apex domain to give your application a complete domain name.
+Custom Fermyon subdomain names allow you to change the randomly generated domain name for your application.

 ## Prerequisites